Touhidujjaman-Emon/Modern-js-modules-tooling-functional/readme.md

 ## Modules

 - In programming, a module is a self-contained piece of code that represents a single unit of functionality
+- A **live connection** allows you to update a module's content while it's being used, without reloading the application.

 ![Modules](module.png)